bellahsinianass/Creation-a-web-application-for-Heart-attack-detection-using-Flask-framework./README.md

 # Creation-a-web-application-for-Heart-attack-detection-using-Flask-framework.

+Welcome to the Heart Attack Risk Prediction Web Application!
 This initiative introduces a web application developed using Flask, designed to forecast the likelihood of heart attacks in individuals.
-By employing logistic regression, a powerful predictive modeling technique, and evaluating results using measures like accuracy and precision.
+By employing logistic regression, a powerful predictive modeling technique, and evaluating results using measures like accuracy and precision, this platform aims to provide accurate and informative predictions for potential heart attack occurrences.

 ## Steps of project :